dimitriabrahamsson/turbo-chem/TurboChem 2.0/README.md

 #### The next script is DataProcNeg_step2.py.
 This script will read the file you generated from the previous script and the database TurboChemDB5.2.csv to impute the missing values based on the process described in the paper.

+#### Now let's combine all the imputation files into one
+Move all generated files from the previous step into one folder.
+Run script DataProcNeg_step3.py inside that folder to combine all files into one by averaging the imputations.

+#### The last step in data processing
+In this final step run script DataProcNeg_step4.py to read your original peak areas and fill in the gaps using the imputations.